mojpalac/mojpalac/docs/programming/android/SotiMobiControl/SotiMobiControl.md

 - is there a way for us to show and switch the toggle via SOTI MobiControl?

 ### 4. Shared Media Storage

+It would be probably achieve it via Shared Media Storage, but it requires user interaction for selecting the proper destination (granting permission for it) - per [documentation](https://developer.android.com/training/data-storage/shared/documents-files#grant-access-directory).
+So similarly to 3. but more prone to error.